 If you’re keen on catching up with Ash & Smoke related news, follow this link to blog posts specifically mentioning, or about the novel.
 Do note that it used to be called The Physician’s Apprentice, so in most of the older posts, that’s the title you’ll read.

 my short story, Manasahari, has been selected for the Dragon Writers anthology, Elements.
 Science fiction or fantasy stories between 3000 and 5000 words in length could be entered.

 This was my first try at a short story and writing in the present tense (which was actually easier to do than expected, though I believe I have blogging to thank for that).
 The story is a little darker than my usual stuff.
 I never dreamed Manasahari would be chosen, so I figured I’d experiment while working on it.

 The anthology is currently under construction, but I’ll let you know as soon as it’s available for purchase.
 I couldn’t be prouder to be a part of this.

 The old stuff

-is being edited.
-Yup, I’m reworking The Evangellion Trilogy.
+is changing.
+Slowly.
+I’m reworking The Evangellion Trilogy, and this might mean a big shift from the original way the story was told.
 At the time of publishing, I was full of first-timer’s pride and in excitement overdrive.
 I’ve learned so much about writing since then that I can’t in good conscience allow people to keep reading my first novels.

 At this stage, I can’t honestly guarantee that the trilogy will ever be republished.
 The plot holes are enormous and I don’t know how to plug them.
 Still, I’ll give it my best shot.
 Thank you to the handful of die-hard fans out there, who still swear Evangellion is awesome.
-You’re mostly family and blinded by goggles of love, but folks, I appreciate you. 🙂
+You’re mostly family, blinded by goggles of love, but I appreciate you. 🙂